ApocalypseCodingGroup/ApocalypticCards/README.md

 $ sudo systemctl restart apache2.service
 ```

-If that las command does not retun any error, all went well.
+If that last command does not return any error, all went well.

 You can verify that the module is loaded by doing the following: